 What Parents Need to Know About Coronavirus (COVID-19)

-We’re also happy to answer your questions about COVID-19 infection.
-Here’s a list of other reliable sources to stay updated:
+We’re happy to answer your questions about COVID-19 infection.
+Here’s a list of reliable sources to stay updated:

 “Based on what we know, children have experienced a mild form of the disease and some have been hospitalized,” said Ann-Christine Nyquist, MD, FAAP, a member of the AAP Committee on Infectious Diseases.
 With many questions remaining about the virus, she urged pediatricians and their patients to seek information only from trusted sources — the AAP, the CDC, and local and state health departments.